In photonics, the term bandwidth occurs in many different cases. The following sections discuss some important cases.

 In the following cases, bandwidth means the width of a range of optical frequencies:

-- A light source can have some bandwidth (or linewidth), meaning the width of the optical spectrum of the output.
-The narrow-linewidth lasers, where the bandwidth can be extremely small – sometimes below 1 Hz, which is many orders of magnitude less than the mean optical frequency.
+- A light source can have some optical bandwidth (or linewidth), meaning the width of the optical spectrum of the output.
+For narrow-linewidth lasers, the bandwidth can be extremely small – in extreme cases below 1 Hz, which is many orders of magnitude less than the mean optical frequency.
 On the other hand, ultrashort pulses with few-femtosecond pulse durations can have very large bandwidth – easily tens of terahertz.

 - An optical bandwidth can be the width of a frequency range which can somehow be handled by an optical element or photonic device.
 For example, it can be the reflection bandwidth of a mirror, the optical transmission bandwidth of an optical fiber, the gain bandwidth of an optical amplifier, or the phase-matching bandwidth of a nonlinear optical device.